David Nepomuceno

-David Nepomuceno (May 9, 1900 – September 27, 1939) was the first Filipino to compete in the Olympics.
+David Ramos Nepomuceno (May 9, 1900 – September 27, 1939) was the first Filipino to compete in the Olympics.
 He was a runner and the sole representative of the Philippines at the 1924 Summer Olympics in Paris, France.
-Nepomuceno, also served as a sailor in the United States Navy.
+Nepomuceno also served as a sailor in the United States Navy and died in the line of duty.
 In 1925, Nepomuceno ran the 100 meters in only two-tenths of a second short of the then-world record.

 Early athletic career

 Nepomuceno specialized in 100 meter sprints.
 Along with fellow Filipino Fortunato Catalon, he was considered a world-class sprinter in the 1920s, competing frequently in the Far East.

 The Olympics

 When the Philippines joined the International Olympic Committee in 1918, the requisite for the country's acceptance was the participation of a Filipino athlete at the 1924 Olympic Games in Paris, France.
-Nepomuceno was the sole participant representing the Philippines.
+To qualify, Nepomuceno ran the 100 yards in 9.45 seconds, a fifth of a second of the world record at the time.
+He was the sole participant representing the Philippines, making him the first Filipino to compete in the Olympics.
+He was accompanied by National Physical Director Dr. Regino Ylanan, who also served as his coach.

+To get to the Olympics, Nepomuceno and Ylanan had to travel by steamboat from Manila to Marseilles for 33 days.
+They then took a train to Paris, arriving a week before the opening ceremonies.
+Since he was the only athlete competing, he was the Philippines' flagbearer.
+With the Philippines still a US colony at the time, the French Olympic Committee made him carry two flags: the American on top and the Philippine flag at the bottom.
+At 24 years old, he was the first Filipino and the first Southeast Asian to participate in the opening ceremonies.

 At the Olympics, he ran the 100-meter and 200-meter dashes; in neither race was he fast enough to qualify for the quarterfinals.
+Many factors went into why he couldn't advance: the long travel time by sea, the short preparation time, having to carry two heavy flags before running.
+In a magazine interview, he was quoted "Sana yung mga susunod sa akin ay hindi maranasan ang naranasan ko (I hope those who come after me will not experience what I experienced)”.
+That would be the only Olympics he competed in.